andreaskaris/selinux-training/files/steps/5/description.md

 3. Wait for your system to reboot.

-4. Check the SELinux status:
+4. Check the SELinux status as well as /proc/cmdline:

      sestatus
+     cat /proc/cmdline

  5. Then, run the `cause-violation` service again: